 Il Macinello: Our Heartwarming Stay in this Northern Tuscany Agriturismo

 Where do you stay when you're in Tuscany?
 If you're like us and want to feel as if you live here yourself, opt for an agriturismo, or farmhouse stay.
+It’s an Italy bucket list experience for sure.
 There are plenty of local, authentic farm stays in Tuscany, but we were fortunate to stay here, at Il Macinello.

 We checked in and Miranda showed us to our room upstairs, which turned out to be a large suite - a nice surprise!

 The suite was spacious and came complete with a well equipped tiled kitchen, sitting area, large dining table, roomy bath and comfy bedroom.

 We were sorry we never used the kitchen during our stay, since we ate downstairs in the main dining room or out in town.
 But we could have whipped up some amazing Italian dishes here, don't you think?

 Our bedroom at the back of the house faced west and overlooked the vineyards.
 We were so impressed with how they balanced comfort with the authentic rustic feel of a Tuscan farmhouse.

 The ample number of wooden shuttered windows would open to the setting sun and the night air.